codefresh-io/docs.codefresh.io/_docs/administration/behind-the-firewall.md

     %}

 Once you do that save your provider and make sure that it has the correct tags.
 The name you used for the git provider will also be used in the pipeline.
-You cannot "test the connection" because the Codefresh SAAS doesn't have access to your on-premise GIT repository.
+You cannot "test the connection" because the Codefresh SAAS doesn't have access to your on-premises GIT repository.

 {% include image.html
   lightbox="true"